Pakistan flag Pakistan: Visió econòmica i política

-Pakistan's unemployment rate stood at around 6.2% in 2022 and is expected to remain stable in the near future.
-Nevertheless, the number of people no longer actively seeking work is increasing.
-The level of underemployment remains very high and much of the economy is informal.
-While the poverty rate has fallen by 40% over the last two decades, it is still high: using the lower-middle-income poverty rate of USD 3.2 per day, in fact, the World Bank calculated that Pakistan's poverty ratio stands at around 40%.
-The country has a low GDP per capita (PPP), estimated at USD 6,662 in 2022 by the IMF.
+Pakistan's unemployment rate is 6.3%, with 4.51 million unemployed, as per the Economic Survey 2023-24.
+The labour force totals 71.76 million, with 48.5 million in rural areas and 23.2 million in urban areas.
+Of the 67.25 million employed, 45.7 million are rural and 21.5 million are urban workers.
+Youth unemployment is highest at 11.1%, with 10.0% for males and 14.4% for females.
+The 25-34 age group has a 7.3% unemployment rate, with 5.4% for males and 13.3% for females.
+Female unemployment is notably higher, especially among youth.
+The level of underemployment remains very high, and much of the economy is informal.
+While the poverty rate has fallen by 40% over the last two decades, it is still high: using the lower-middle-income poverty rate of USD 3.65 per day, in fact, the World Bank calculated that Pakistan's poverty ratio stood at around 40.5% at the end of FY24.
+The country has a low GDP per capita (PPP), estimated at USD 6,715 in 2024 by the IMF.

 Source: IMF – World Economic Outlook Database, October 2021

-The industrial sector contributes 18.8% of the GDP and employs 25% of the population.
-The major industries are textile production (the largest source of foreign exchange revenue), oil refining, metal processing, and the production of cement and fertilisers.
+The industrial sector contributes 20.7% of the GDP and employs 25.6% of the population.
+The major industries are textile production, oil refining, metal processing, and the production of cement and fertilizers.
+Pakistan's textile and apparel industry is the largest sector, contributing 65% of merchandise exports and employing 45% of the labour force.
+Cotton and cotton-based products account for 61% of export earnings (PRGMEA).
 Maritime transport is also a significant activity; however, the market is dominated by foreign shipping companies and the state-owned Pakistan National Shipping Corporation (PNSC).
-The manufacturing sector accounts for 12.4% of GDP, with large-scale manufacturing accounting for three-quarters of the total.
-During the first nine months of the fiscal year 2021-22, large-scale manufacturing grew an estimated 10.4%.
-Overall, the industrial sector grew by 7.2% in FY 2022 (data Ministry of Finance).
+The manufacturing sector accounts for 14% of GDP, with large-scale manufacturing accounting for three-quarters of the total.
+Pakistan's industrial sector grew by 1.21% in FY 2024, recovering from a 3.74% contraction the previous year (data Ministry of Finance).

 Source: World Bank, Latest Available Data.
 Because of rounding, the sum of the percentages may be smaller/greater than 100%.